 all students based on registered credit hour

-Student Activity Fee* - The Student Activity Fee is used to fund student clubs, organizations, and special interest groups.
+Student Activity Fee* - The Student Activity Fee is used to fund undergraduate student clubs, organizations, and special interest groups.

-Wellness Fee* - The Wellness Fee supports expanded hours and programming in the fitness center and student health/wellness programming initiatives.
+Wellness Fee* - The Wellness Fee supports the fitness center building fund.
 This fee is pro-rated by credit hour and charged to all students.

 Health Insurance - The Commonwealth of Massachusetts requires all undergraduate students enrolled for 9 or more credits and all graduate students enrolled for 7 or more credits to have health insurance.

 Campus Housing Charge - Students living on campus will see a charge for their room on the bill.
 Questions regarding housing assignments should be directed to Residence Life & Housing at 413-662-5249.

 Residence Life Program Fee - The Residence Life Program Fee is charged to students living on campus and goes towards the funding of events in the residence halls.

 Meal Plan - Students living in the residence halls are required to have a meal plan for the 2022-2023 academic year.
 Meal plans are automatically assigned based on residency requirements.
 Questions regarding the meal plan should be directed to Student Financial Services at 413-662-5230.
 For more information about the plans, visit the MCLA Dining website.

 MassPIRG - (Massachusetts Public Interest Research Group) This fee is optional and can be waived by initialing and returning the top portion of your bill or submitting this form.
 The MassPIRG waiver can also be waived on Banner Self Service.
 You can then deduct the $9.00 fee from your bill.
 For more information regarding MassPIRG please visit their site at masspirgstudents.org.